How do pensions work?

-Whether you're still at uni, a recent grad or preparing for retirement, it's essential to know about pensions.
-Read on for the key things to keep in mind, including how and when to start saving...
+Whether you're still at uni, a recent grad or preparing for retirement, it's essential to understand how pensions work.
+Read on for the key things to know, including how and when to start saving.

 No matter what stage of life you're at, it's never too early to learn about pensions – not least, when to start contributing towards them and how to maximise your savings.

 In fact, we think that advice about pensions should actually be taught in schools.
 The more prepared you are from a young age, the more it will benefit you later on in life.

 Below, we'll go through the 10 main things to keep in mind about pensions to help with your future financial planning.

 A pension is a savings pot for retirement, covering day-to-day living and care costs after retiring from paid work.